 Italy is one of the premier luxury beach destinations in Europe, with an outstanding reputation that spans centuries.
 During the Roman times, the Emperors built impressive villas along the coast or on the surrounding islands as a retreat – one Emperor even made Capri his home!
 In more recent times, Europe’s elite as well as Hollywood celebrities have made Italy their summer destination of choice, staying at one of many historic villas that have been converted into stunning hotels – not one summer passes without another photo of a celebrity or royal frolicking in the warm waters of the Italian coast.
 Visitors come to experience the laid-back Italian lifestyle at its best, combining time on the beach with strolls in gorgeous coastal towns, exquisite cuisine and visits to historic and cultural attractions.
-To get you acquainted with some of Italy’s best and most-loved luxurious beach getaways, I’ve chosen five destinations and paired each with an accommodation option that is sure to get you itching for some ‘La Dolce Vita’!
+To get you acquainted, I’ve chosen seven Italy beach destinations and paired each with an accommodation option that is sure to get you itching for some ‘La Dolce Vita’!

 The Amalfi coast is a stretch of coastline on the Sorrento Peninsula in southern Italy, near the city of Naples.
 In 1997, the coast was listed as a UNESCO World Heritage site.
 The Amalfi coast has been one of Italy’s beach hotspots for centuries.
 With its dramatic coastline, picturesque cliff-hugging villages and crystal-clear coves, the region is a magnet for the well-heeled who come here to enjoy long, lazy meals (and a shot or two of limoncello, a local lemon liquer) and the spectacular views from their luxurious accommodations.
 Towns such as Positano, Ravello and Amalfi, with their breathtaking scenery, also attract many tourists and day-trippers.
 In the surrounding region, historic sites and towns such as Pompeii, Mount Vesuvius, Naples and Sorrento provide visitors with a plethora of things to do and see.